Building AI text detection that explains itself

 Here's what that looks like under the hood.
 The [CLS] token's attention to each word in the sequence becomes a direct readout of what the model found diagnostic.

 At the core of AI-SPY's detection engine is a custom model built on DeBERTa V3-Small with two heads: one for classification, one for attribution.
-The classification head is standard—it maps the [CLS] token representation to three classes: AI, Human, or Mixed.
+The classification head is standard, mapping the [CLS] token representation to three classes: AI, Human, or Mixed.
 The attribution head is where it gets interesting.

 Instead of training a separate model to explain the classifier's decisions, we extract importance scores directly from the transformer's own attention mechanism.
 Specifically, we take the attention weights from the [CLS] token to every other token in the sequence, averaged across all 12 layers and all 12 attention heads.
 This gives us a per-token importance map that reflects which words and phrases the model actually attended to when making its classification decision.

 This isn't post-hoc interpretability bolted on after the fact.
 It's the model's own internal signal, surfaced as a first-class output.
-The importance scores tell you: "these are the tokens I looked at most when deciding this was AI-generated."
-It's not a perfect explanation—attention isn't always faithful to the underlying computation—but it's a far more honest signal than a single number.
+The importance scores tell you: these are the tokens I looked at most when deciding this was AI-generated.
+It's not a perfect explanation since attention isn't always faithful to the underlying computation, but it's a far more honest signal than a single number.

 To keep the importance scores useful, we add sparsity regularization during training.
 Without it, attention tends to spread diffusely across the sequence, which produces importance maps that highlight everything and therefore explain nothing.
 The regularizer encourages the model to concentrate its attention on a smaller number of highly diagnostic tokens, making the attributions sharper and more actionable.